pachyderm/pachyderm/doc/docs/master/concepts/data-concepts/commit.md

     trigger downstream processing jobs in your pipeline(s).
 The output commits from triggered jobs will be of type `AUTO`.
 - `ALIAS`: Neither `USER` nor `AUTO` - `ALIAS` commits are essentially placeholder commits.
-    They have the same content as their parent commit and are mainly used for [global IDs]().
+    They have the same content as their parent commit and are mainly used for [global IDs](../globalID/).

 !!!
 Warning "Important Note"
     To track provenance, Pachyderm requires **all sub-commits to belong to exactly one branch**.
-    When moving a sub-commit from one [branch](./branch.md) to another, Pachyderm creates an alias sub-commit on the other branch.
+    When moving a sub-commit from one [branch](./branch.md) to another, Pachyderm creates an `ALIAS` sub-commit on the other branch.

 Each commit has an alphanumeric identifier (ID).
 You can reference its sub-commits